Standing at the ready since the end of WWII, this eerie ghost fleet once numbered as many as 350 ships.

 The most famous resident was the USS Iowa, a WWII battleship that once served as the transport vessel for President Roosevelt, and fought in the Pacific during both WWII and the Korean War.
 It was decommissioned in 1990, and there are hopes to turn it into a museum ship.
 She was recently removed to southern California to begin a new life as a museum ship.

-For now, the fate of the rest of the fleet is unknown.
+For now, the fate of the rest of the fleet is unknown, with 10 ships still remaining.